 I live in the heart of Silicon Valley where tech giants like Google, Apple and LinkedIn have ordered their employees to work remotely.
 The upside is the clogged-up freeways are now, well, free.
 The challenge, though—not just in the Bay Area, but for millions of other workers across the country—is that the new normal has become “wash your hands, stay home, and get to work.”
-If your job allows that, you’re lucky, even if it doesn’t feel like it right now.
+If your job allows working from home, you’re lucky, even if it doesn’t feel like it right now.

 I feel lucky every day, to be honest, because telecommuting is not a new normal for me; it’s just normal.
 I work remotely for Firespring along with several others around the country, though the majority of Firespringers work at the headquarters in Lincoln, Nebraska.
 If you’re now facing the reality of working from home, I’m sure you’ll do great—but in the interest of helping each other navigate this weirdness, I asked my fellow telecommuters to pass along some helpful tips.
 If we had hand sanitizer and toilet paper, we’d share that too.
 But for now, we’ll have to settle for some of our collective wisdom.